ivangalkindeveloper/ivangalkindeveloper/README.md

 ## Hello there 👋
-### My name is Ivan and i'm Dart & Flutter developer
+### My name is Ivan
+### I'm Dart & Flutter Software Engineer

 ### About me
-I was radio systems engineer and worked in rocket space corporation.\
+Was radio systems engineer and worked in rocket space corporation.\
-Gradually, I came to mobile and cross-platform development.\
-Now i working with fintech projects and make additional packages or straters that have a number of advantages and use them in my applications.
+Gradually, I came to mobile and cross-platform development and now i working with fintech projects and make additional packages or straters that have a number of advantages and use them in my applications.

-### Currently
 At the moment I am working on money transfer, payment forms and crypto wallet  applications.

 ### Repositories